CloudEngineHub/SAM2Act/README.md

     - For experiments on RLBench, we use [pre-generated dataset](https://drive.google.com/drive/folders/0B2LlLwoO3nfZfkFqMEhXWkxBdjJNNndGYl9uUDQwS1pfNkNHSzFDNGwzd1NnTmlpZXR1bVE?resourcekey=0-jRw5RaXEYRLe2W6aNrNFEQ) provided by [PerAct](https://github.com/peract/peract#download).
 If downloading from Google Drive encounters any limits, we also provide a mirror of the same dataset in [Hugging Face](https://huggingface.co/datasets/hqfang/rlbench-18-tasks).
 Please download and place them under `sam2act/sam2act/data/xxx` where `xxx` is either `train`, `test`, or `val`.

     - Additionally, building upon PerAct's dataloader, we create a new dataloader that can sample observation sequences of a given size, and it also supports the same functionality as PerAct's.
 Same as PerAct, our dataloader is also based on [YARR](https://github.com/stepjam/YARR).
-YARR creates a replay buffer on the fly which can increase the startup time.
-We provide an option to directly load the replay buffer from the disk.
-We recommend using the pre-generated replay buffer (98 GB) as it reduces the startup time.
-You can download replay buffer for [indidual tasks](https://huggingface.co/datasets/hqfang/sam2act/tree/main/replay_temporal/replay_train).
-After downloading, uncompress the replay buffer(s) (for example using the command `tar -xf <task_name>.tar.xz`) and place it under `sam2act/sam2act/replay_temporal/replay_xxx` where `xxx` is `train` (for now we only provide replay buffer for trianing split).
-Note that is useful only if you want to train SAM2Act from scratch and not needed if you want to evaluate the pre-trained model.
+YARR creates a replay buffer on the fly which can increase the startup time, so we provide pre-generated replay buffers in [hqfang/sam2act-data](https://huggingface.co/datasets/hqfang/sam2act-data).
+RLBench replay buffers are under `replay_temporal/replay_train`, and MemoryBench replay buffers are under `replay_temporal_memory/replay_train`.
+After downloading the `.tar.xz` file(s), uncompress the replay buffer(s) using `tar -xf <task_name>.tar.xz` and place them under the matching local folder: `sam2act/sam2act/replay_temporal/replay_train` for RLBench or `sam2act/sam2act/replay_temporal_memory/replay_train` for MemoryBench.
+These buffers are useful only if you want to train from scratch and are not needed for evaluating pretrained models.

     - If you prefer using dataloader same as PerAct's, you can refer to the step 6 of this [instruction](https://github.com/NVlabs/RVT?tab=readme-ov-file#getting-started).
 You also need to change `get_dataset_temporal` to `get_dataset` in `train.py`.
 Again, note that this is not necessary because our dataloader preserves all functionality of PerAct's.

     - For experiments on MemoryBench, we also provide a [pre-generated dataset](https://huggingface.co/datasets/hqfang/memorybench).
-Please download and place them under `sam2act/sam2act/data_memory/xxx` where `xxx` is either `train` or `test`.
+Please download and place the train and test zip files under `sam2act/sam2act/data_memory/xxx` where `xxx` is either `train` or `test`.
+The current MemoryBench data is rendered with OpenGL to match the evaluation environment.

 ## Training